Use this in Arrangement Calculator

 Level 3 Advanced Technical Diploma in Floristry builds on Level 2 with more complex design work, event floristry, business management, and independent project work.
 This is the qualification that opens doors to senior roles and teaching.

-Material costs for college courses run to approximately £950 per year for flowers, on top of any course fees.
+Material costs for college courses run to roughly £950 per year for flowers, on top of any course fees.

 Apprenticeships